 Each parameter STA_ID in the TXVECTOR identifies the STA or group of STAs that is the recipient of an RU in the HE MU PPDU transmitted with the TXVECTOR parameter UPLINK_FLAG set to 0.
 An individually addressed RU is an RU addressed to either an associated non-AP STA or a TDLS peer STA and the parameter STA_ID for that RU is set to the 11 LSBs of the AID of the STA receiving the PSDU contained in that RU.
 If an RU is intended for one or more unassociated non-AP STAs, then the parameter STA_ID for that RU is set to 2045.
 If an RU is intended for no user, then the parameter STA_ID for that RU is set to 2046.

 If an RU is intended for an AP (i.e., the TXVECTOR parameter UPLINK_FLAG is 1), then the parameter STA_ID contains only one element that is set to the 11 LSBs of the AID of the non-AP STA transmitting the PPDU.

+NOTE – A non-AP STA can transmit a PPDU in UL HE MU format to help the AP identify the transmitter of a failed PPDU so that the AP could allocate resources for that non-AP STA in a later TXOP.
+All unassociated STAs share the same parameter STA_ID value (i.e., 2045) which doesn’t uniquely identify the transmitter.
+Therefore an unassociated STA is not allowed to transmit a PPDU in UL HE MU format.

-If an RU is intended for multiple STAs for MU-MIMO then multiple STAs identified by STA-IDs in the parameter STA_IDs will use the same resource unit (see 26.5.2 (UL MU operation)).
+If an RU is intended for multiple STAs for MU-MIMO then multiple STAs identified by STA-IDs in the parameter STA_ID will use the same resource unit (see 26.5.2 (UL MU operation)).

 If an RU is intended for multiple associated STAs and carries a single A-MPDU then the parameter STA_ID is set as follows:

 For an AP with dot11MultiBSSIDImplemented equal to false, if the RU is intended for more than one associated STA in the BSS that is not a recipient of an individually addressed RU, the parameter STA_ID is set to 0.